Kusanagi8200/TKN-WIKI/aws_cli_mfa_quicksuite_linux_process_en.md

 This profile uses the IAM access key and secret access key.
 It should be used only to request a temporary MFA session.
 Do not put the secret access key in a script.

-Run:
+Run -->

 ```bash
 aws configure --profile "$BASE_PROFILE"
 ```

-Enter the values when prompted:
+Enter the values when prompted -->

 ```text
 AWS Access Key ID--><your access key ID>